ThunderbirdMB/thunderbirdmb.github.io/pages/executive.md

 ##Publicity Officer: Torr Chow
 _<publicity@thunderbirdband.ca>_

 Torr is currently a first year undergraduate student in the Faculty of Arts at UBC and is thrilled to be a part of the executive team.
 Even though their first instrument is technically the piano, once they started playing the alto saxophone, there was no going back.
-Torr has played in her secondary school's jazz band, which included a performance "for the Premier" (Said Premier was absent during the actual performance).
+Torr has played in their secondary school's jazz band, which included a performance "for the Premier" (Said Premier was absent during the actual performance).
 Other than the Thunderbird Marching Band, they are a member of the Speech and Linguistics Student Association and a junior student in the Arts Tri-Mentoring Program.

 </div><!-- /.medium-9.columns -->